River Deep – Mountain High: Recording

 After several rehearsals, and two sessions for the musicians to lay down a backing track, Spector got Tina Turner into the studio on March 7, but she was unable to provide what he wanted.
 The following week she returned to the studio with Ike Turner.
 Due to Spector's perfectionism and tendency to abuse workers in the studio, he made her sing the song over and over for several hours until he felt he had the perfect vocal take for the song.
 She recalled, "I must have sung that 500,000 times.
 I was drenched with sweat.
 I had to take my shirt off and stand there in my bra to sing."

+The Blossoms, rather than the Ikettes—Turner's usual backing vocalists—provided backing vocals for the song.

 It was reported that the Beach Boys' Brian Wilson attended the session, where he sat "transfixed" and "did not say a word."

 When Spector inducted Ike & Tina Turner into the Rock and Roll Hall of Fame in 1991, he revealed in his speech that he had invited Ike Turner to play guitar in the session for "River Deep – Mountain High," but Turner did not show up.

 The recording of the song was later dramatized for Tina Turner's 1993 biographical film, What's Love Got to Do with It.